WHEN LIBERALS CLUB PEOPLE, IT'S WITH LOVE IN THEIR HEARTS

 Waiting for facts is now the "Nazi" position.

-This week, Mitt Romney and Sen. Marco Rubio (R-Fla.) -- among others -- instructed us that masked liberals hitting people with baseball bats are pure of heart -- provided they first label the likes of Charles Murray or some housewife in a "MAGA" hat "fascists."
+Thus for example, this week, Mitt Romney and Sen. Marco Rubio (R-Fla.) instructed us that masked liberals hitting people with baseball bats are pure of heart -- provided they first label their victims "fascists."

-Luckily, the week before opening fire on Republicans, critically injuring House Majority Whip Steve Scalise, Bernie Sanders-supporter James Hodgkinson had used the vital talisman, calling the GOP "fascist."
-So you see, he wasn't trying to commit mass murder!
-He was just fighting "Nazis."
-Rubio and Romney will be expert witnesses.
+Luckily, the week before opening fire on Republicans, critically injuring House Majority Whip Steve Scalise, the left-wing Bernie Sanders-supporter James Hodgkinson had used the vital talisman, calling the GOP "fascist."

-In an interview on CNN about the slaughter that had taken place roughly 12 hours earlier, Hillary barely paused to acknowledge the five dead officers -- much less condemn the shooting -- before criticizing police for their "implicit bias" six times in about as many minutes.
+In an interview on CNN about the slaughter that had taken place 12 hours earlier, Hillary barely paused to acknowledge the five dead cops -- much less condemn the shooting -- before criticizing police for their "implicit bias.
+She denounced implicit bias six times in about as many minutes.

 That is the precise analogy to what Hillary did as the bodies of five Dallas cops lay in the morgue.